 Preheat oven to 300 degrees.

 In a large bowl, combine all ingredients, mixing well to coat everything with maple syrup.
-Spread mixture on baking sheet or roasting pan.
+Spread mixture onto a nonstick baking sheet or roasting pan (I adore my Scanpan roasting pans).

 Bake until golden brown, stirring occasionally, about 30 to 40 minutes.
 Transfer the baking sheet to a wire rack, and allow to cool completely.
 Store refrigerated, in an airtight jar.